josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/🫀🕸️_Information_Is_Experienced/📼_Politicians_Gone_Wild/🛶_Flag_It_Yourself/📍_Postcard_List/🇫🇰_falkland_islands.md

 ---

 The actual place remains a South Atlantic community with self-government, sovereignty dispute, 1982 memory, fisheries, sheep, weather, military logistics, albatrosses, seals, and an unreasonable quantity of penguins, including rockhoppers, who are clearly bringing main-character cliff energy.

+Mainland folks: we absolutely *will* be disowning you, if you embarrass yourselves.
+Please behave.

 ---